๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 }

-✅ Protects your endpoints from unauthorized access and keeps sensitive data safe.
+✅ Protects endpoints from unauthorized access

 6. ๐️ Keep Controllers Thin